Update, 7 Sep 2019: Integrated new evidence from “New Evidence….” Edited post for readability.

-3. 1971—Confronting Coach
+6. 1971—Confronting Coach

 "I was 21 when I told someone the whole horrid saga for the first time.
 I took a weekend trip to Michigan to celebrate the birthday of my best friend from high school, and every heinous detail, every recounted word, came spewing forth...." "[W]e confronted Coach, in front of our high school principal and the school’s lawyer....
 The next day he was fired...."

-4. Other Victims
+7. Other Victims

 "Well, Diana, hold on to your hat because the same thing happened to me....”
 And we soon learned that it wasn’t just the two of us.
-It never is."
+It never is.

-"After the ’76 Games, the managing editor of Sports Illustrated remarked to me that everybody in the swimming world knew of this coaches sex crimes and would shake their heads that he got away with it for so long....
+"After the ’76 Games, the managing editor of Sports Illustrated remarked to me that everybody in the swimming world knew of this coach's sex crimes and would shake their heads that he got away with it for so long....
 Many of those cases are finally coming to justice now." (pp. 59-60)

 There have never been any such cases.
 Other than Nyad’s word, there is no evidence for any of the abuse that she alleges.